-The constrained budget request should include a package of expenditure reductions which are necessary to achieve the savings target should such cuts be necessary.
 The Budget Office does not welcome agencies to propose revenue initiatives for the purpose of meeting constrained target savings.
-However, an agency may include revenue initiatives relating to revenue types which are administered by the agency when they are motivated by a policy objective.
-Examples of acceptable justifications for revenue initiatives include: revenue impact is incidental to some other policy objective (e.g., change in Medicaid benefits may have indirect impact on revenues collected from healthcare providers); revenue change is necessary to comply with law or regulation (e.g., needed to conform with federal regulation); revenue change is a routine updates (e.g., update to accommodate inflation or cost of providing services); proposed to accomplish a policy objective (e.g., incentivize timely filing of application, simplify rate schedules, bring rates in line with neighboring states).
+However, an agency may include revenue initiatives relating to revenue types which are administered by the agency when they are motivated by a policy objective, though these revenue options should be recommended only in addition to - not in lieu of - expenditure cuts.
+Examples of acceptable justifications for revenue initiatives include: revenue impact is incidental to some other policy objective (e.g., change in Medicaid benefits may have indirect impact on revenues collected from healthcare providers); revenue change is necessary to comply with law or regulation (e.g., needed to conform with federal regulation); revenue change is a routine update (e.g., update to accommodate inflation or cost of providing services); proposed to accomplish a policy objective (e.g., incentivize timely filing of application, simplify rate schedules, bring rates in line with neighboring states).
 Revenue initiatives will be considered most favorably when they are justified with significant agency analysis which considers factors such as comparable state fees, history of rate increases, policy justifications, cost/benefit analysis, and assessment of the value provided to citizens.
 Agencies are encouraged to consider the cost of administration when requesting revenue initiatives.